 Enquiry on Results (EOR)

-There is a fee for the Enquiry on Results service, which will be refunded in a form of a cheque should your score change as a result of the re-marking.
-The fees are as follows for each type of exam:
+There is a fee for the Enquiry on Results service, which will be refunded if your score is increased for any section of the test.
+PhP rates updated as of 06 August 2021:

-- £75 for the IELTS Life Skills test
+- PhP 5,300 for the IELTS Life Skills test

 Fees for the additional TRFs and remarking may be paid via these payment options: